Flan8er/leptos_verlet/README.md

 ## Custom Shapes (WIP)

-Any shape can be created, simulated, and styled using the built in spawner that reads from a Vec<SpawnNode>.
+Any shape can be created, simulated, and styled using the built in spawner that reads from a Vec of SpawnNode.

 ```rust
 pub struct SpawnNode {